 Jaggery & Chapati

-This is my favorite childhood snack.
+This combination is my favorite childhood snack.
 Jaggery is a good source of energy for a breastfeeding mom.
 Crumble jaggery pieces on a chappati, roll it up and eat.
 To give this snack an even yummier twist you can smear a little ghee on the chappati along with the jaggery.